arayabrain/space-engineers-ai-spaceship-generator/README.md

 The AI Spaceship Generator can be built by running `python build_main_webapp.py`.
 The Spaceships Ranker can be built by running `python build_comparator.py`.

 ### Documentation
 An explorable documentation is provided in `docs`.
-You can build the documentation by first installing `pdoc3` (`pip install pdoc3`) and then running the command `pdoc --html pcgsepy --output-dir ./docs`.
+You can build the documentation by first installing `pdoc3` (`pip install pdoc3`) and then running the command `pdoc --html pcgsepy --output-dir --force ./docs`.

 #### Modifiable files
 Some files can be modified before building the apps.
 These are: